conoroshea1996/Dashboard/README.md

 ### Responsiveness

 I've tested the responsiveness of my project using Chrome developer tools.
 I did this by right clicking on my webpage when in chrome and clicking inspect.
-I tested both the full width and Ipad.
-As these where my main targets.
+I tested both the full width of my Monitor and on Ipad.
+ALso I noticed when I selected the Ipad that everything looked huge but once I zoomed out everything looked okay.
 I found on smaller screen sizes such as the Iphone5 although the charts where scaling the text under each chart became unreadable.

 ### Physical